This program offers a limited amount of parking to commuters who only occasionally need to park on campus.

 How you park will depend on if you park in a garage (Zone 2, Zone 3, and West Campus) or on a surface lot (North Campus and South 40).

 Occasional Parking Program in Zone 2 (Danforth Underground Garage), Zone 3 (Millbrook Garage and Snow Way Garage) and the West Campus Garage:

-The new Occasional Parking Program Permits are embedded with Radio Frequency Identification (RFID) technology.
-The garage technology will automatically recognize your RFID-enabled permit to activate the gate arm, allowing access to the garage/s within your assigned zone.
+These Occasional Parking Program permits are now only valid in yellow spaces (i.e., non-visitor, non-red, non-reserved spaces) in the garage(s) in your assigned zone.
+The Occasional Parking Program Permits are embedded with Radio Frequency Identification (RFID) technology and are programmed specifically for each parking zone and level.
+The garage technology will automatically recognize your RFID-enabled permit to activate the gate arm to allow access to the garage/s within your assigned zone

 Occasional Parking Program in Zone 4 (Wallace Garage) and North Campus:

-These participants will park in the newly installed Passport Parking visitor spaces.
+These participants will park in the Passport Parking visitor spaces.
 Passport Parking allows visitors to pay for parking via an app or online.
 The team is working on a plan that will allow these members to park in the visitor spaces on the surface lot(s) in their zone.
 These details will be shared via email once details are finalized.

 Misuse of the Program

 Occasional Parking Program members are prohibited from purchasing an annual parking permit (besides a motorcycle permit) while enrolled in the program.
 OPP Permits are nontransferable and are not eligible for refunds or exchanges.

 Failure to comply with the program guidelines will result in immediate membership termination and prevention from enrolling in future programs through the Office of Parking & Transportation Services.